 The Siva temple at Nachana, the Parvati temple at Ajaya Garh in Uttar Pradesh, the Vishnu temple in the Central Province, the Ekkalinga Shiva temple at Satana are some of the other examples of temple architectures belonging to this Dynasty.

-Sculpture of Gupta Period - Sculpture was taken to an altogether different level by the Gupta Empire.
-Originally, the art of sculpting started in Mathura but subsequently it was at Sarnath that this art was made nothing less than perfect.
+The Sculpture was taken to an altogether different level by the Gupta Empire.
+Originally, the art of sculpting started in Mathura but subsequently, it was at Sarnath that this art was made nothing less than perfect.
 It was the same place where Gautam Buddha turned the wheel of law.
 Hence, Mathura and Sarnath became the prime centers where sculpting was practiced.

 The Shiv-Parvati relics in Kosam, the Ramayana panel in Deogarh and also at Sarnath were some of the main sculptures so erected during the Gupta period.
 The sculpture of this period truly depicts the artistic perfection of the Gupta period artists.
-Additionally, the Gandhara School of art and sculpture as well as the Mathura school of art also contributed heavily to the art of sculpting.
+Additionally, the Gandhara School of art and sculpture, as well as the Mathura school of art, also contributed heavily to the art of sculpting.

-Paintings of the Gupta Period - Paintings also occupied a rather important place in the varied forms of art which flourished during the Gupta period reign.
+Paintings also occupied a rather important place in the varied forms of art which flourished during the Gupta period reign.
 However, one important thing which can be deduced from the paintings of this era was that the paintings had acquired a secular character during the reign of the Gupta Dynasty.

 One of the peculiar features of carrying in this art was that contrary to the other forms of art, this art was practiced by both namely the rich as well as the poor people.
 Hence it had some sort of a universal appeal to it.

-Jataka tales as well as the life of Gautam Buddha were the two most common subjects when it came to painting.
-As a matter of fact, the Bodhisattva – Padmapani was considered as one of the best paintings to have been produced during this period.
+Jataka tales, as well as the life of Gautam Buddha, were the two most common subjects when it came to painting.
+As a matter of fact, the Bodhisattva Padmapani was considered as one of the best paintings to have been produced during this period.

 Whether it was through the paintings or through sculpture or by way of temple architecture, the varied forms of art have consistently displayed an artist’s perfection as well as finesse thereby creating certain benchmarks for these arts.